NOC-MDP/ReSow-Ceeds-V4/docs/UserGuide.md

 ### Connect ReSOW data source to GIS programs

-Ultimately the CEEDS tool may be a bit limiting to technical users who wish to do complicated geo-spatial operations/work-flows, so the option is also present to allow these users who are familiar with GIS programs/work-flows to import the ReSOW data directly into the program.
-This process is detailed below:
+The CEEDS tool may be a bit limiting to technical users who wish to do complicated geo-spatial operations, so the option is also present to allow these users who are familiar with GIS programs/work-flows to import the ReSOW data directly into the program.
+This process for different GIS programs is detailed below:

 #### QGIS

 1. Open new project
 2. Select import new layer => vector tile
 3. Fill out dialog box with:
-    1. URL
+   - URL
-    2. Name
+   - Name
-    3. Stuff that I have forgotten

-4. Click add
+   - Click add
-5. Ignore style missing error message.....
+   - Ignore style missing error message.....

 <div align="center">
 <img src="assets/example-QGIS.png" alt="Example of a data layer in QGIS">